Parents, Help Your Kids Thrive in School by Asking these 4 Questions

 (Inside: Do you want to help your kid thrive in school?
 These four questions will help your child find success and enjoy his or her educational journey.)

 I picked up a picture of a former high school senior remembering how – even though life always seemed to throw him curveballs that he didn’t always handle the best – he was determined to get into college and be the first in his family to graduate from higher education.
-Then, there was the sweet girl, she beamed in her dress with brunette curls outlining her face.
-That girl always had drama, so much typical-high-school-girl drama…I wondered if she’d reached her dream of starting a daycare.
-Then, I scanned the photo of the heavy-set, no-nonsense face of the athlete – that kid had goals.
-College team.
-Maybe, the Olympics.
-His focus was always on doing what needed to be done to be the best at his sport, including staying after school and studying with me when he needed to keep his GPA up.

 Each kid in the dozens of pictures was different…from race to social-economic backgrounds to family dynamics to interests and personalities.
 But, all of them ended their high school career with good memories, hope for the future, and a drive to move forward.

-Not as a teacher, but as a parent.
+I wanted to organize my thoughts around this not as a teacher, but as a parent.

 Because I want my kids – my three very different sons – to be beaming hope and determination in their high school graduation pictures.
 What can I do now in their elementary/middle school years to get them there?

 So, I begin to untangle my memories, to evaluate each student and connect the dots of what qualities strung these diverse thriving individuals together.
 In my reflection, I found four qualities/actions these students shared.